VijayTatineni/Scripts/README.md

 # Scripts
-Automation scripts using Shell, Perl and Python and Groovy!
+Automation scripts using Shell, Perl, Python and Groovy!